couchbase/cbft/IDEAS.md

 where the remaining old-version cbft nodes won't do any re-planning or overwriting.

-To solve this, there might be a tool to overwrite the ImplVersion's in the Cfg so that old cbft nodes will again start participating in planning and Cfg updates.
+To solve this, there might need to be a tool (lower priority) to overwrite the ImplVersion's in the Cfg so that old cbft nodes will again start participating in planning and Cfg updates.